Advancing the nonprofit marketing & charitable fundraising community since 1982

 If you have questions or comments, please contact Senny Boone.

-Currently, these organizations are using the Dashboard.
 Email Alicia Osgood if your organization is participating:

 Thank you for your leadership in adopting the Nonprofit Dashboard reporting tool as part of your organization’s due diligence in providing complete, relevant, and easy to use information to the public.
 Your feedback is very important.
 We welcome suggestions to ensure the Nonprofit Dashboard a useful tool for your organization and your supporters.

 We ask that all members abide by consumer choices for their marketing offers, regardless of the marketing channels used.
 The ANA/DMA provides several suppression file services for subscribing companies and organizations as they prepare marketing and fundraising campaigns to ensure they are not contacting individuals who have opted out of future mailings or to prevent contacting deceased individuals.
 This process will save you postage since you will no longer mail to individuals who have opted out from all marketing mail and you may focus resources on other potential donors.

 See more information about the ANA/DMA Consumer Choice Suppression Services here: